-Jacob Zuma recalled by South Africa's ruling party
+Jacob Zuma defies ANC's demand to quit

-Johannesburg, South Africa (CNN)South Africa's ruling African National Congress has announced a "recall" of the country's leader, Jacob Zuma, demanding that he resign in the face of a corruption scandal that has sapped support for the party once led by Nelson Mandela.
+Johannesburg, South Africa (CNN)South Africa was plunged into political turmoil on Tuesday when the country's ruling African National Congress announced it had demanded the resignation of President Jacob Zuma -- but that the 75-year-old veteran had refused to go.

-The recall, a powerful statement that the ANC no longer backs the President, was the culmination of a marathon meeting that stretched into the early hours of Tuesday morning.
-Top ANC officials, including party leader Cyril Ramaphosa, were unable to persuade Zuma to step down immediately.
+The decision by the ANC, the party once led by Nelson Mandela, to announce the "recall" of Zuma was the culmination of a marathon meeting that stretched into the early hours of Tuesday morning.

+Top ANC officials, including party leader Cyril Ramaphosa, tried to persuade Zuma to step down in the face of a corruption scandal that has sapped support for the party.
+But despite hours of talks, Zuma refused to budge.

-Zuma must now decide whether to bow to the party's demand -- which has no constitutional effect -- or cling on to power and face a vote of no confidence in parliament organized by opposition parties.
+ANC officials admitted they had no idea whether Zuma would bow to the their recall demand -- which has no constitutional effect -- or cling on to power and face a vote of no confidence in parliament organized by opposition parties.

-It was clear on Tuesday that Zuma was reluctant to go.
+It was obvious on Tuesday that Zuma was reluctant to go.
 ANC Secretary General Ace Magashule told a press conference in Johannesburg on Tuesday that Zuma had agreed to stand down -- but only if he could oversee a transition period of three to six months.
 The ANC top brass rejected his offer.

 "South Africa's going through a period of uncertainty and anxiety as a result of the unresolved matter of transition," Magashule said, adding that the decision to demand Zuma's resignation was a difficult one "taken after exhaustive discussions."

-Magashule did not give a deadline for Zuma to respond to the recall demand, underlining the ANC's weakness in the face of Zuma's ongoing determination to cling to power.
+Magashule said he had not given Zuma a deadline to respond to the recall demand, underlining the ANC's weakness in the face of the 75-year-old party veteran's ongoing determination to cling to power.

 If he refuses to quit, the ANC will be forced into the ignominious choice of siding with the opposition in a vote of no confidence in parliament, or put forward a motion of its own.
 The president's term of office lasts until next year, and only parliament can remove him before then.